michal-franc/michal-franc.github.io/_posts/2013-01-01-unit-test-code-with-static-method-console-write.md

 <p>In this approach, I will show you how to hide "static" methods behind a layer of abstraction.
 Instead of using Console methods directly, let us inject some class that uses Console.</p>

 <h3>New Method</h3>

-<pre class="lang:default decode:true">public static string GetMaskedInput(IConsoleWrapper consoleWrapper)
+{% highlight csharp %}
-{
+public static string GetMaskedInput(IConsoleWrapper consoleWrapper) {
     string pwd = "";
     ConsoleKeyInfo key;